 The symptoms of oral candidiasis are the appearance of lumps or ulcers on the tongue or cheek, whitish plaques on the mouth, tongue and throat, and burning sensation in the mouth.
 When the infection is more severe and reaches the esophagus, it can cause pain and difficulty swallowing.

 In infants, this type of infection appears in the form of white plaques on the tongue and they are more susceptible due to the fact that their immune system is undeveloped.
+See how to cure oral thrush in babies.

 How to treat